Birth After Cesarean Mentoring

 What can I expect at the first session?

 We will go over your birth history, your questions/concerns and goals, your relationship with your provider (or priorities for a provider), and more.
-We may do an assessment of your resting posture and discuss individualized strategies to promote optimal fetal positioning, a healthy low-risk pregnancy, spontaneous labor and more if you are wanting a VBAC.
+If in-person, we may do an assessment of your resting posture.
+We will also discuss individualized strategies to promote optimal fetal positioning, a healthy low-risk pregnancy, spontaneous labor and more if you are wanting a VBAC.

 Do I need my medical records?

-Not necessarily, but depending on your questions and goals, sometimes having your medical records (in particular the surgical/operative report) can be helpful.
-See here for how to request your records.
+Not necessarily, but depending on your questions, birth history and goals, sometimes having your medical records (the surgical/operative report, or any written diagnostic findings) can be helpful.
+See here for how to request your records, and here for an outline of situations in which I would like to see your records.

 Investment: